 Flashbacks beyond story & into theme

-Arrival weaves flashbacks and flash-forwards into its story.
-In fact, Amy Adams’ character Louise’s prescient powers motivate the twisty flashback structure and empower her to “save the day” and the world in the climax.
+In Arrival, one of Denis Villeneuve's best movies, flashbacks and flash-forwards define the story.
+Amy Adams’ character Louise’s prescient powers motivate the twisty flashback structure and empower her to “save the day” and the world in the climax.

 Theme in Flashbacks